 Training a dog to walk without a leash is an important and rewarding experience, but not everyone lives in a region where they can walk their dog off leash.
-If you have to walk your dog on a leash, and he is pulling and making your walks uncomfortable, here are a few good tips to make the walks more enjoyable:
+If you have to walk your dog on a leash, and he is pulling and making your walks uncomfortable, here are a few good tips that will make the walks more enjoyable:

-Walk in an enclosed yard
+Train your dog in an enclosed yard

 Start out with a loose collar and some treats